Online registration for the Oct. 23rd event, Building Science for the HVAC Contractor – Take 2″ is open. Follow this link to register online.

 This May the state legislature adopted a modified definition of gas fitting under the State Plumbing Board Statutes making clarifications relevant to licensed Louisiana State Licensing Board contractors (LSLBC).
 Learn more on SELACACI’s resources page.

 SELACACI Holds Monthly Heatload Workshops

 If you’re new to computerized heatload analysis, the workshop will offer orientation.
 If you want to develop your skills further, you’ll be in good company.
-The newly renovated building is LEED-certified, with plenty of space (kitchen available with microwave) and a welcoming staff.

 This effort is not meant to take the place of heatload software training courses, but rather to provide an ongoing forum for the exchange of information, promoting maximum productivity.
 Come & Bring Your Hard Questions!

 There is no charge for these informal meetings; they are not a “class” per se (but you might learn as much as in a class).
-To receive monthly email confirmations of SELACACI’s Heatload Workshops, join SELACACI’s listserv if you’re not already on it.
+To receive monthly email confirmations of SELACACI’s Heatload Workshops, join SELACACI’s listserv for updates if you’re not already on it.

 SELACACI’s Board continuously invites input & ideas as it develops upcoming programs.

 Stay tuned to this website’s Resources page for updates for Code changes pertinent to the HVAC industry generally.